-As of December 31, 2015 the Company had sufficient cash resources and liquidity to meet its current obligations and to fund working capital requirements and planned capital expenditures for the first half of fiscal 2016 and is reviewing contingency plans such as reducing planned drilling and exploration activities and expenditures on pit optimization should the continued weakness in the price of APT continue.
-The Company had cash and receivables of \$2,292 and net non-cash working capital of (\$10,943) (Calculated as current assets (excluding cash) less accounts payable and accrued liabilities and deferred revenue, excluding long-term tailings inventory) as at December 31, 2015.
-The Company believes that, based on the current price of APT, its forecast production schedule for fiscal 2016 and its ability to draw on existing working capital loan facilities, it has the ability to generate sufficient cash flow to meet both its current and longterm obligations.
-The continued decline in the price of APT has reached levels where it is insufficient to cover the Company's cash operating costs.
-The Company is reliant on its ability to draw on the working capital loan facility to sustain its operations.
-In addition, should the Company no longer be able to produce tungsten concentrate in sufficient quantity, then the Company may not be able to meet its current and longterm obligations.
-Outside of abiding by (i) Spanish law requirements on minimum capital adequacy at Valtreixal Resources Spain SL, Daytal Resources Spain SL, (ii) Australian law requirements on minimum capital adequacy at Wolfram Camp Mine Pty Ltd and Tropical Metals Pty Ltd, (iii) Korean law requirements on minimum capital adequacy at Almonty Korea Tungsten, and (iv) Portuguese law requirements on minimum capital adequacy at the Beralt Tin and Wolfram Portugal SA, there is no legal restriction on Almonty's ability to repatriate capital from its subsidiaries.
+As of September 30, 2015 the Company had sufficient cash resources and liquidity to meet its current obligations and to fund working capital requirements and planned capital expenditures for the first half of fiscal 2016 and is reviewing contingency plans such as reducing planned drilling and exploration activities and expenditures on pit optimization should the continued weakness in the price of APT continue.
+The Company had cash and receivables of \$3,855 and net non-cash working capital of (\$11,266) (Calculated as current assets (excluding cash) less accounts payable and accrued liabilities and deferred revenue, excluding long-term tailings inventory) as at September 30, 2015.
+The Company believes that, based on the current price of APT, its forecast production schedule for fiscal 2016 and its ability to draw on existing working capital loan facilities, it has the ability to generate sufficient cash flow to meet both its current and long-term obligations.
+The continued decline in the price of APT is approaching levels where it may become insufficient to cover the Company's cash operating costs.
+In addition, should the Company no longer be able to produce tungsten concentrate in sufficient quantity, then the Company may not be able to meet its current and long-term obligations.
+Outside of abiding by (i) Spanish law requirements on minimum capital adequacy at Valtreixal Resources Spain SL, (ii) Australian law requirements on minimum capital adequacy at Wolfram Camp Mine Pty Ltd and Tropical Metals Pty Ltd, (iii) Korean law requirements on minimum capital adequacy at Almonty Korea Tungsten, and (iv) Portuguese law requirements on minimum capital adequacy at the Beralt Tin and Wolfram Portugal SA, there is no legal restriction on Almonty's ability to repatriate capital from its subsidiaries.

-The loan payable to TaeguTec of \$6,406 matures on March 31, 2016.
+The loan payable to TaeguTec of \$6,339 matures on March 31, 2016.
 Almonty may be required to raise additional equity and / or debt capital in order to meet the repayment obligation.